 The following organizations are good resources for information on alcohol use disorder:Centers for Disease Control and Prevention -- www. cdc. gov/al...Read Article Now Book Mark Article

 - Local Alcoholics Anonymous or Al-anon/Alateen groups

 - Local hospitals

 - Student or employee health centers

 National Institute on Alcohol Abuse and Alcoholism website.
-Alcohol and your health. www.niaaa.nih.gov/alcohol-health.
-Accessed May 15, 2018.
+Alcohol's effects on health. www.niaaa.nih.gov/alcohols-effects-health.
+Accessed August 17, 2022.

 Sherin K, Seikel S, Hale S. Alcohol use disorders.
 In: Rakel RE, Rakel DP, eds.
 Textbook of Family Medicine.
 9th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 48.